SysKitTeam/docs-spdockit/requirements/service-app-perm-requirements.md

 ---
-title: Service Application Permission Requirements
-description: >-
-  This article explains how to grant permissions needed to load the Search and User Profile Service Application.
+description: This article explains how to grant permissions needed to load the Search and User Profile Service Application.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # Service Application Permission Requirements